nginx/nginx/README.md

 > Processes synchronize data through shared memory.
 For this reason, many NGINX directives require the allocation of shared memory zones.
 As an example, when configuring [rate limiting](https://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req), connecting clients must be tracked in a [common memory zone](https://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req_zone) so all worker processes can know how many times a particular client has accessed the server in a span of time.

 # Downloading and installing
 Follow these steps to download and install precompiled NGINX binaries.
-You may also choose to [build the module locally from source code](#building-from-source).
+You may also choose to [build NGINX locally from source code](#building-from-source).

 ## Stable and Mainline binaries
 NGINX binaries are built and distributed in two versions: stable and mainline.
 You'll need to [decide which is appropriate for your purposes](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#choosing-between-a-stable-or-a-mainline-version).